-Building Description and type of use Administrative building.
+Building Description and type of use Gymnasium building.
+Usage unknown.
 Approx. number of occupants and overall age group Unknown.
+The building can be used by site staff at their convenience.
 Normal operational hours of this building Typically, office hours.
 On site contact name at date of LRA Dean Bywood (Barrack Manager)